EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * MSG_TYPE = 6

-*  The use of '.cborseq' is exemplified in {{CBOR}}.

 ### Party U Processing of Message 3

 Party U SHALL compose message_3 as follows:

-* Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with AEAD_V, K_3, IV_3, and the following parameters.
+* Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algortihm in the cipher suite CIPHER_SUITE_U, K_3, and IV_3 and the following parameters.
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. 'alg').

    * external_aad = aad_3